unbreakabl3/unbreakabl3.github.io/_posts/2024-04-02-vrbt-how-to-setup-workstation-part2.md

   * _config_ - can hold _.ts_ or _.yaml_ files, which will be converted to the Configuration Elements
   * _resource_ - can hold _.txt, .json, .yaml, .xml_ files, which will be converted to the Resources
 * _policies_ - _.pl.ts_ files, which will be converted to the Policy
 * _types_ - _.ts_ files, which will hold the types/interfaces.
 Not mandatory, but recommended, to store types/interfaces in that folder.
-[Here](https://github.com/unbreakabl3/vmware_aria_orchestrator_examples/blob/main/src/types/types.d.ts) is an example.
+[Here](https://github.com/unbreakabl3/vmware_aria_orchestrator_examples/blob/main/general_examples/src/types/types.d.ts) is an example.
 * _workflows_ - holds _.wf.ts_ and _wf.form.json_, which will be converted to the Workflow
 * _pom.xml -_ includes all the necessary dependencies and defaults to build the package.
 This file can be adjusted accordingly to your needs.

-Creating a dedicated _test_ folder in _/src_ for test files may be a good idea.
+Creating a dedicated _test_ folder in _/src/test_ for test files is mandatory to compile and work properly.
 Unit tests are executed automatically each time we run `mvn clean install vrealize:push -Pvro01` if at least one test file is located <u>anywhere</u> in the project.

+> Workflow cannot be tested.
+This means less logic and more functions imported from action elements - better.
+Because actions can be tested.
+{: .prompt-tip}

+## First push

 > All the pre-defined files can be removed from your project.
 They are here just for an example.
 {: .prompt-info}

-## First push

 Firstly, let's confirm our ability to communicate with vRO by creating a vRO package and pushing it to vRO.
 More information can be found [here](https://github.com/vmware/build-tools-for-vmware-aria/tree/main/docs/archive/doc/markdown).